berthuygens/coffeenotes/cuba-serrano-superior.md

 ---
 ## Personal Notes
 Wonderful layer of crema!
 This coffee has a lovely layer of crema that adds to its overall charm.
 The flavor is quite subtle, with hints of buttery sweetness.
+Work well with a madeleine biscuit, mmmh delicious.

 ---
 ## Country Information